mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

     a   169765
     Time taken: 0.075 seconds

-## Bringing the Data Back
+## Bringing the Data Back Home
-Now I can export this hive table to my local machine as a text file (or any file type).
-Since I'm running this from my regular command line (not in the previous hive interpreter session), I need to tell it which database to use again.
+Now I can export this hive table to my local machine as a text file (or any file type) at my command line.
+Since, I'm running this from my regular command line (not in the one in the previous hive interpreter session), I need to tell it which database to use again.

 ```python